ysocode/berry

 Once a route is defined, Berry allows further configuration through the Route entity.

-This includes setting a name, adding middlewares, or modifying the path dynamically.
+This includes setting a name, adding middlewares, or add a prefix.

 Setting a Route Name